functionalprogrammingstrategies/functionalprogrammingstrategies/src/pages/types/opaque.typ

 import Opaque.*
 ```

-In addition to the `opaque type` definition of `EmailAddress` itself,
-notice that I also defined a constructor to create an `EmailAddress` from a `String`.
-This is the `apply` method on the `EmailAddress` companion object.
 The constructor does a basic check on the input (ensuring it contains only one `@` character)
 and converts the input to lower case, as email addresses are case insensitive.
 I used an `assert` to do the check,